 Mopeds are cheap to buy, run and insure so they’re a great option for young people traveling to and from school, work or university, and commuters who want a quick way to navigate through UK cities.

-It’s possible to drive them on a provisional licence when you’re 16 but like a car it’s a legal requirement to have insurance.
-This article looks at what you need to know when getting a quote and how to potentially save money.
+It’s possible to ride them on a provisional licence when you’re 16 but like a car it’s a legal requirement to have insurance.
+This article looks at what you need to know when getting a moped insurance quote and how to potentially save money.

 If you’re looking for motorcycle insurance see our guide to the best providers.
 Providers such as Bennetts will also cover mopeds.